yunpwintphyulinn/Simulated-C2-Detection-with-Wazuh-and-Sysmon/docs/detection-rule.md

 ## Test the rule

-1. Add the rule to `/var/ossec/etc/rules/local_rules.xml` on the Wazuh server.
+1. Added the rule to `/var/ossec/etc/rules/local_rules.xml` on the Wazuh server.
-2. Restart the manager:
+2. The manager was restarted :

    ```bash
    sudo systemctl restart wazuh-manager
    ```

-3. Run the authorized lab test again.
+3. The authorized laboratory test was re-administered..
 4. Search `wazuh-alerts-*`:

    ```text